Metastron Side Effects

 Generic Name: strontium-89 chloride

-Note: This page contains information about the side effects of strontium-89 chloride.
-Some of the dosage forms included on this document may not apply to the brand name Metastron.
+Note: This document contains side effect information about strontium-89 chloride.
+Some of the dosage forms listed on this page may not apply to the brand name Metastron.

 Applies to strontium-89 chloride: injectable, solution

 Along with its needed effects, strontium-89 chloride (the active ingredient contained in Metastron) may cause some unwanted effects.
 When strontium chloride Sr 89 is used at recommended doses, side effects usually are rare.
 However, blood problems, such as a decrease in the number of white blood cells or platelets, may occur in some patients.